CIRCSE/LEMLAT3/README.md

  -c for CSV format
 ```
 The three different formats provide different information:
-- the plain text file reports exactly the same information displayed in the interactive mode
+- the plain text file reports exactly the same information displayed in the interactive mode.
+For each processed wordform, it provides
+	- segmentation into formative elements
+	- morphological features
+	- lemma with PoS.
+PoS is provided both according to the [tagset of LEMLAT](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3.0-tagset_english.pdf) and according to the CODLEM (see [page 29 of LEMLAT database description](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3_database_description.pdf))
 - the XML file includes the complete analysis for each wordform
 - the CSV file assigns to each wordform its lemma and Part of Speech (basic lemmatization).
 If one wordform is assigned more than one lemma, these are provided on separate lines.
-The Part of Speech is given both by using the [tagset of LEMLAT](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3.0-tagset_english.pdf) and the so called CODLEM (see [page 29 of LEMLAT database description](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3_database_description.pdf)).
+The Part of Speech is given both by using the [tagset of LEMLAT](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3.0-tagset_english.pdf) and the CODLEM (see [page 29 of LEMLAT database description](http://www.lemlat3.eu/wp-content/uploads/2016/10/LEMLAT3_database_description.pdf)).
 The format of the CSV file is the following:
 	- input wordform
 	- processed wordform
 	- lemma